Remember when Nissan was called Datsun?

 All the Little Things

 You’d be surprised just how many things have your business name on them.
 You’ll need to be completely consistent, so make sure everything is updated, from the checks you write to the novelty pens you give out to clients.
-Here’s a useful checklist put together by the Center for Productivity based on its own experience of two name changes.

 Step 3: Communicating the Change